 - It is usually desirable when selecting subjects for a specialised course to choose those which are related and appropriate to the career being pursued. - Find out as much as possible about the subjects being offered.
-Do not assume that the courses are just a continuation of GCSE most AS/A2 level subjects will be very different at this higher level. - Seek detailed information about any of the new or applied subjects which might interest you. - Talk to your teachers in the next few weeks as they have the correct information about all the specifications.
+Do not assume that the courses are just a continuation of GCSE - most AS/A2 Level subjects will be very different at this higher level. - Seek detailed information about any of the new or applied subjects which might interest you. - Talk to your teachers as they have the correct information about all the specifications.